jbloit/clubRock_partition/README.md

 node index.js
 ```

-Make sure the server islistening on the correct MIDI port.
+Make sure the server is listening on the correct MIDI port.
 By default this is IAC Driver, Bus 1.
 Edit this in index.js if needed.

 The current BPM is derived from a MIDI sync clock signal.
 In Ableton Live you can activate the Sync toggle for your MIDI source in the MIDI pane of the preferences window.